Mark 16: Text and interpretation

+Shorter ending/conclusio brevior

-The "Shorter Ending" (first manuscript c.
+The "Shorter Ending" or "conclusio brevior" (first manuscript c.
 3rd century), with slight variations, is usually unversed, and runs as follows:

+Some texts add "Amen" at the end.

-While the New Revised Standard Version places this verse between verse 8 and 9, it could also be read as verse 21, covering the same topics as verse 9–20.
+While the New Revised Standard Version places this verse between verse 8 and 9, it could also be read as verse 21.
+The women, in this passage, fulfill the instructions given in verse 7, but this obedience would appear to contradict the silence reported of them in verse 8, unless their fear was only temporary.

-Manuscript versions

-Manuscripts without either ending
+Manuscripts

 The earliest extant complete manuscripts of Mark, Codex Sinaiticus and Codex Vaticanus, two 4th-century manuscripts, do not contain the last twelve verses, 16:9–20, nor the unversed shorter ending.
 Codex Vaticanus (4th century) has a blank column after ending at 16:8 and placing kata Markon, "according to Mark".
 There are three other blank columns in Vaticanus, in the Old Testament, but they are each due to incidental factors in the production of the codex: a change to the column-format, a change of scribes, and the conclusion of the Old Testament portion of the text.
 The blank column between Mark 16:8 and the beginning of Luke, however, is deliberately placed.

-Other manuscripts which omit the last twelve verses include: Syriac Sinaiticus (late 4th-century); Minuscule 304 (12th century); a Sahidic manuscript; over 100 Armenian manuscripts; the two oldest Georgian manuscripts.
-The Armenian Version was made in 411-450, and the Old Georgian Version was based mainly on the Armenian Version.